Belly Fat Reviews

 Mood and Belly Fat

 Surprisingly, storing belly fat is about more than the foods you eat.
-According to a study published in the International Journal of Behavioral Medicine, being mindful, “defined as the ability to attend nonjudgmentally to one’s own physical and mental processes”, helped participants lose about one pound of belly fat.
-MAAS (Mindful Attention Awareness Scale) was used to determine mindfulness.
-“People with the lower MAAS scores had, on average, a bit more than a pound of belly fat (448 grams) than people with the high score.”
+According to the International Journal of Behavioral Medicine, using the Mindful Attention Awareness Scale (MAAS) to determine mindfulness concluded people with the lower MAAS scores had, on average, a bit more than a pound more belly fat (448 grams) than people with the high score.

 Targeting Just Belly Fat

 If you’re looking for a means of targeting just belly fat, there’s no way to do that.
-Regular exercise and healthy eating can help you lose weight and fat, from all over the body, but it will not focus weight-loss solely on the abdominals.
-According to Harvard Health Publications, “Spot exercising, such as doing sit-ups, can tighten abdominal muscles, but it won’t get at visceral fat.”
+Regular exercise and healthy eating can help you lose weight and fat, from all over the body, but it will not focus weight loss solely throughout the abdominal region.

 Belly Fat or Bloat?

 It can be difficult to tell whether the belly fat you’re trying to lose is actually fat or if it is the effect of stomach issues, like gas.
-In a study of 2,000 people, “72 percent said they have experienced at least one of the following gastrointestinal (GI) symptoms a few times a month or more: diarrhea, gas, bloating, stomach pain, frequent bowel movements, unexplained weight-loss and non-specific GI discomfort,” as reported by Abbvie (a bio-pharmaceutical company).
+In a study of 2,000 people conducted by biopharmaceutical company Abbvie, “72 percent said they have experienced at least one of the following gastrointestinal (GI) symptoms a few times a month or more: diarrhea, gas, bloating, stomach pain, frequent bowel movements, unexplained weight-loss and non-specific GI discomfort.”

 Changing up your diet to remove foods that commonly cause gas may be a good option if you think your digestive system is having some issues.
 Many dieters are surprised by just how many foods are likely to cause gas.